What Is A Scenario Paintball Game?

 The many disciplines and styles play side-by-side.
 Unlike other forms of paintball, if you are shot out, your game isn’t over.
 You go re-insert and play until the game ends.
 Yes, there is a lunch break.

 What Is The Appeal Of Scenario Paintball?

 To start, it allows players to play continuously all day.
 If you are shot out, you respawn.
 You don’t wait 20 minutes between games.

 Play as long as you like.
-Sure the game is all day, or longer.
-You can play a few hours and go home.
+Sure the game is all day or longer.
+You can play for a few hours and go home.